- Andalucia – Malaga province – Near Antequera

 The access road from Málaga is the A-45, towards Cordoba-Seville-Granada up to Casabermeja exit.
 Take this exit and go on by A-7075 until “Villanueva de la Concepción”.
 When you arrive to this small town, you should continue in direction of “Antequera” until you get to the detour the “Centro de Visitantes Torcal Alto”.

 I’ve been living in this lovely area of Western Andalucia for the last 20 years or so and dedicate most of my time to the running of English language tourist information websites for the towns of Cádiz, Ronda, Grazalema, the famous or infamous Caminito del Rey, and also Wildside Holidays, which promotes sustainable and eco-friendly businesses running wildlife and walking holidays in Spain.
+My articles contain affiliate links that will help you reserve a hotel, bus, train or activity in the area.
+You don’t pay more, but by using them you do support this website.
+Thankyou!

-3 thoughts on “El Torcal protected area”
+3 thoughts on “El Torcal Protected Area”